williamcioffi/parsegonio/README.md

 ## Details

 We use the Goniometer in hyperterminal mode connected to a laptop and generating plain text log files.
 There is a formatted output for "favorite" platforms which you get when you click save messages, but since there is a 16 platform limit I prefer to use the hyperterimal logs as `parsegonio` input.
 See [below](#creating-a-prv-from-the-exported-messages-of-a-favorite-platform) for instructions on using the \*.xls output of saved messages.
+Note this \*.xls output can also now be uploaded to the WC portal directly in some cases.

 Goniometer log output usually looks something like this: